Infinity-Development/Mongo-2-Postgres/README.md

 This tool supports **single backups** and **long-running automatic backups**.
 The long-running backups are made through a "watcher" action/mode and once run in this way can then be daemonized using systemd/tmux etc.

-It was originally made to help allievate issues surrounding Infinity Bot Lists database which even ZFS zvol + XFS failed to resolve which is likely due to unmaintainable code by the prior owner that is now unmaintainable.
+It was originally made to help allievate issues surrounding Infinity Bot Lists database which even ZFS zvol + XFS failed to resolve which is likely due to unmaintainable code by the prior owner (which is being rewritten at this time).
 It is provided as a open source software in the hopes that others will benefit from it.

 ### Debug Stats